SlowDash integrates Python scripts written by users, with features including:

 do_XXX()

-are usual methods to do something.
-Methods with a
+are usual methods to perform actions.
+Methods with

 ControlSystem.load_control_module('Ethernet')